 - Eligibility.
 Factors vary by lender, but a few things that may be taken into consideration are your credit history, debt-to-income ratio, annual income and employment.

-In order to budget properly, you’ll have to examine how much your loan will cost you depending on different interest rates and the amount you plan on borrowing.
+The cost of a three-year loan depends on the loan amount and APR.
 Here’s how much your estimated monthly payment could be on a three-year loan with different loan amounts and interest rates:

 |Loan amount||5% APR||10% APR||15% APR||20% APR|